ubinhash/ZeroSumPac/README.md

 - More advanced game mechanics
     - Formal Alliances Feature
+    - Introduction of weapons, guild
-    - Adding items onto the maze tat can have special effects
+    - Adding items onto the maze which can trigger special effects

 - Future NFT collections + Alternative game version
     - We might introduce "ghost" characters .
 Player holding the "ghost" nft will player a very different role in the game and will have different winning condition.

-## 3. Collaboration with other communities
+### c.
+Collaboration with other communities

 We hope to collaborate with other NFT projects on shape for future seasons.  (eg: Deeple, Shapet).
 It will work like this in ideal case